simonmichael/hledger_site/src/cookbook.md

-# The hledger Cookbook
+# The hledger User Cookbook

-Additional docs, notes and practical tips for hledger users.
+A somewhat random pile of additional docs, notes and tips for hledger users, of various freshness and quality.
-These vary in age, quality and target audience.
-Follow any links to the official [manuals](manuals.html) for further explanations.
+Follow any links to the official [manuals](manuals.html) for more info.

 <div style="float:left;">